SCN2A in benign seizures, autism and epileptic encephalopathyRead More

 If you are a Facebook users please join us on our private Facebook page where you can virtually connect with other parents and caregivers of children with SCN2A.
 Once you have been added to the group, we ask you post your child's specific variant.
 This helps others see if their child has the same diagnosis as yours and also allows us to collect data for further research in the hope to find a cure.Let's Get Social

-If you are interested in participating in research to help find treatment and a cure for SCN2A, please review the current research projects we have in place.
-These projects help get us closer to understanding this complex sodium channel disorder and closer to improving treatment and finding a cure.
-Participation is completely voluntary for anyone who has been diagnosed with an SCN2A gene mutation, deletion, or replication.View Research
+If you are interested in participating in research to help find treatments and a cure for SCN2A, please review the current research projects.
+These projects help get us closer to understanding this complex sodium ion channel disorder and closer to improving treatments and finding a cure.
+Participation is completely voluntary for anyone who has been diagnosed with a change in their SCN2A gene.View Research

 Put Your Child On The Map